yaraya24/Python_autocorrect_and_autocomplete_terminal/README.md

 requested aren't the first ones that are displayed.
 An easy fix would be to implement a numbering system so that recent commands take precedent.
 Will be implemented soon.

 5. If a bug occurs and crashes the program, the terminal wil be broken and the command 'stty sane' needs to be entered.
-Using testing, I have attempted to minimise crashes.
+Alternatively, you can close the terminal and restart it.Using testing,I have attempted to minimise crashes.

+## New features to implement:

+1. The ability to add words to the dictionary so that it doesn't autocorrect words users don't wish it to.
+Right now you can add the word to the dictionary.txt file.

+2. Add the ability to run programs that don't end as explained above.

+3. Improve autocomplete suggestions so that recent or more popular commands are displayed first.